TantorskiJake/FoodForNow/client/README.md

 ## License

-FoodForNow is has no license as of yet!
+FoodForNow is open-sourced and available under the [MIT License](link-to-license-file).
+Feel free to use, modify, and distribute the code as you see fit.

 ## Credits